 So if you’re doing SEO on a tight budget or simply want to diversify your backlink sources and anchor text ratios, pay attention.
 This guide is for you!

 Press Release Service Review

-These here are the three links I keep referencing to in the video:
+These here are the two links I keep referencing to in the video:

 In the video I show the kind of links I have been enjoying since I started using Nix’s done-for-you press release services.